Right Arrow

 The facility walkthrough

 This core phase involves inspectors documenting conditions through notes and photographs.
 Companies can designate an employee representative to accompany inspectors, though this isn't required.
-Critically, if inspectors find one violation in plain sight, they have grounds to expand their investigation.
+If inspectors find one violation in plain sight, they have grounds to expand their investigation.
 This expansion requires company permission.

 The closing conference

 Inspectors share their findings, including violations and unsafe practices observed.
-This phase offers an opportunity to understand deficiencies and begin corrective actions immediately.
+This phase offers an opportunity to understand deficiencies and begin remedial measures quickly.

 Essential checklist components for OSHA readiness include: